PatrickGFrancis/SideC/README.md

 A: Internet Archive doesn't enforce storage limits, so effectively unlimited.

 **Q: Can I download my music?**
-A: Not yet, but it's planned!
-For now, keep your original files backed up.
+A: Yes!
+Click the track menu and select "Download".
+Keep your original files backed up too.

 **Q: What if Internet Archive goes down?**
 A: Rare, but possible.
 Always keep backups of your original music files.